Canberk5/Canberk5/README.md

 - 👋 Hi, I’m @Canberk5
-- 👀 I’m interested in Web3/AI/Machine Learning
+- 👀 I’m interested in AI/Machine Learning/Web3
 - 🌱 I’m currently on a Data Scientist Bootcamp
 - 💞️ I’m looking to collaborate with anyone who is interested in this areas
 - 📫 You can reach me via email //canberkcevit5@gmail.com